flame-engine/flame/README.md

 Check out this great series of articles/tutorials written by [Alekhin](https://github.com/japalekhin)

+Note that they are a bit outdated and don't show how to use the [Component](doc/components.md) system, but still useful.

  - [Create a Mobile Game with Flutter and Flame – Beginner Tutorial](https://jap.alekhin.io/create-mobile-game-flutter-flame-beginner-tutorial)
  - [2D Casual Mobile Game Tutorial – Step by Step with Flame and Flutter (Part 1 of 5)](https://jap.alekhin.io/2d-casual-mobile-game-tutorial-flame-flutter-part-1)
  - [Game Graphics and Animation Tutorial – Step by Step with Flame and Flutter (Part 2 of 5)](https://jap.alekhin.io/game-graphics-and-animation-tutorial-flame-flutter-part-2)